-Since Python is an interpreted language, it is slower than other compiled and lower level languages like C and C++.
+Since Python is an interpreted language, it is slower than other compiled and lower-level languages like C and C++.

 High memory consumption

-Due to its various flexibility, python uses a lot of memory.
-Therefore it is not much suitable for memory-intensive tasks.
+Due to its various flexibility, Python uses a lot of memory.
+Therefore, it is not much suitable for memory-intensive tasks.

-Very less impact on mobile app development
+Very little impact on mobile app development

 I am sure the above disadvantages are crucial.
 But are they crucial enough to not learn this beautiful language?
 Not all of them.

 Python is not for you if you aspire to become a mobile app developer.
 Go with something that is being heavily used in the current market for building mobile apps - React Native or Android and Swift.